mrfowlks/Portfolio/README.md

 # Portfolio
-Thsi is a personal portfolio of some passion and acadmic projects I have recently worked with.
+This is a personal portfolio of some passion and acadmic projects I have recently worked with.